sbalayan1/sbalayan1/README.md

 DevBrothersCoffee [Repo](https://github.com/sbalayan1/dev_brothers_coffee) | Demo coming soon
 - :coffee: *Coffee ordering application for specialty and customizable drinks as well as boutique coffee beans.
 React and Ruby on Rails*

-SJ Animal Shelter [Repo](https://github.com/sbalayan1/sj-animal-shelter) | Demo coming soon
+Vending Machine [Repo](https://github.com/sbalayan1/vending_machine) | Demo coming soon
-- :dog: *Animal shelter application that connects users to adoptable cats and dogs at their nearby shelters.
-Ruby/Rack and TTY Prompt*
+- 🍹: *This is a Vending Machine CLI application using only Ruby.*

 LolBuilderPro [Repo](https://github.com/garrettbourque/lolbuilderpro) | Demo coming soon
 - :joystick: *Web application that uses the League of Legends API to allow users to select, customize, and battle other champions.
 React*